Tsukimichi: Moonlit Fantasy Season 2 International Release Window, Cast, Director, Teaser Trailer And More Details

 When will Tsukimichi: Moonlit Fantasy Season 2 be released?

-The second season of "Tsukimichi: Moonlit Fantasy" was confirmed right after the first season came to a close in September 2022, with a teaser and key visual released alongside the announcement.
-The reveal was met with excitement by fans of the series, but the teaser was only 15 seconds long and didn't reveal much about the upcoming sophomore season.
-It didn't include a release date, either, leaving fans to make guesses about when Season 2 might come out.
+The wait is almost over: Crunchyroll has confirmed that "Tsukimichi: Moonlit Fantasy" Season 2 will premiere on January 8, 2024.
+The second season was confirmed right after the first one came to a close in September 2022, with a basic teaser and key visual released alongside the announcement.
+The reveal was met with excitement by fans of the series, but the teaser was only 15 seconds long and didn't include a release date, leaving fans to make guesses about when Season 2 might come out.

 What is the plot of Tsukimichi: Moonlit Fantasy Season 2?